aortem/dartstream/README.md

 ## Available Versions

-Aortem Firebase Dart SDK is available in two versions to cater to different needs and scales:
+ Firebase Dart SDK is available in two versions to cater to different needs and scales:

 1. **Main - Stable Version**: Usually one release a month.
 This version attempts to keep stability without introducing breaking changes.
 2. **Pre-Release - Edge Version**: Provided as an early indication of a release when breaking changes are expect.
 This release is inconsistent.
 Use only if you are looking to test new features.

 ## Documentation

-For detailed guides, API references, and example projects, visit our [Aortem Firebase Dart SDK Documentation](#).
-Start building with Aortem Firebase Dart SDK today and take advantage of its robust features and elegant syntax.
+For detailed guides, API references, and example projects, visit our [Firebase Dart SDK Documentation](#).
+Start building with  Firebase Dart SDK today and take advantage of its robust features and elegant syntax.

 ## Examples

-Explore the `/example` directory in this repository to find sample applications demonstrating Aortem Firebase Dart SDK's capabilities in real-world scenarios.
+Explore the `/example` directory in this repository to find sample applications demonstrating  Firebase Dart SDK's capabilities in real-world scenarios.

 ## Contributing

 We welcome contributions of all forms from the community!
-If you're interested in helping improve Aortem Firebase Dart SDK, please fork the repository and submit your pull requests.
+If you're interested in helping improve  Firebase Dart SDK, please fork the repository and submit your pull requests.
 For more details, check out our [CONTRIBUTING.md](CONTRIBUTING.md) guide.

 ## Support Tiers

-Aortem Firebase Dart Authentication SDK offers various support tiers for our open-source products:
+ Firebase Dart Authentication SDK offers various support tiers for our open-source products:

 - **Community Support**: Free, community-driven support with no guaranteed response time.
 - **Standard Support**: $15/month with a two-week Initial Response Service Level Agreement (IRSLA), billed annually